mjshuff23/data-structures-algorithms/data-structures/algo-expert-crash-course/README.md

   - `log(n) = y` if and only if `2ʸ = n`
 - In plain English, if an algorithm has a logarithmic time complexity (`O(log(n))`, where n is the size of the input), then whenever the algorithm's input doubles, the number of operations needed to complete the algorithm only increases by one unit.
 Conversely, an algorithm with a linear time complexity would see it's number of operations double if it's input's size doubles.
 - As an example, a linear-time-complexity algorithm with an input size of 1,000 might take roughly 1,000 operations to complete whereas a logarithmic-time-complexity algorithm with the same input size would take roughly 10 operations to complete because `2¹⁰ ~= 1000`

+## Arrays

+- A linear collection of data values that are accessible at numbered indices, starting at index `0`
+- **Standard Operations:**
+  - Accessing a value at a given index: `O(1)`
+  - Updated a value at a given index: `O(1)`
+  - Inserting a new value at the beginning: `O(n)`
+  - Inserting a new value in the middle: `O(n)`
+  - Inserting a new value at the end:
+    - Amortized `O(1)` when dealing with a **dynamic array**
+    - O(n) when dealing with a **static array**
+  - Removing a value at the beginning: `O(n)`
+  - Removing a value in the middle: `O(n)`
+  - Removing a value at the end: `O(1)`
+  - Copying the array: `O(n)`
+- A **static array** is an implementation of an array that allocates a fixed amount of memory to be used for storing the array's values
+  - Appending values to the array therefore involves copying the entire array and allocating new memory for it, accounting for the extra space needed for the newly appended value.
+This is **linear time**
+- A **dynamic array** is an implementation of an array that preemptively allocates double the amount of memory needed to store the array's values
+  - Appending values to the array is a **constant time** operation until the allocated memory is filled up, at which point the array is copied and double the memory is once again allocated.
+This implementation leads to an amortized constant time insertion-at-end operation
+- A lot of programming languages, like **JavaScript** and **Python**, use dynamic arrays